http-builder-ng/http-builder-ng/README.md

 `$ ./gradlew clean build install`

+You can also generate the documentation using one of the following commands:

+    ./gradlew javadoc
+    ./gradlew asciidoctor
+    ./gradlew site

+which will generate the API Documentation, User Guide and Documentation web site respectively.

 ## History

 Http Builder NG was forked from the HTTPBuilder project originally developed by Thomas Nichols.
 It was later passed on to Jason Gritman who maintained it for several years.